hello-yaowq/as-1/_posts/2016-07-03-aslinux-virtio-rpmsg.md

 * [aslinux/script/vexpress-ca9.mk](https://github.com/parai/as/blob/master/release/aslinux/script/vexpress-ca9.mk): okay, this is a automatic makefile that to prepare the code kernel and busybox and so on, just run command "make all", enjoy it.

+[2016-7-19] okay, issue fixed, it was because that I have a wrong definition of type Vring_DescType, the member addr should be with type uint64.